indigotech/onboard-tassyla-lima/README.md

 ## Steps to run and debug

-Once you have Node.js and Docker installed, you can simply execute these
+Once you have Node.js and Docker installed, you can simply execute these:

 1. `docker compose up -d`
 1. `npm install`